Is Sized Typing for Coq Practical?: Introduction

 Proof assistants based on dependent type theory rely on the termination of recursive functions and the productivity of corecursive functions to ensure two important properties: logical consistency, so that it is not possible to prove false propositions; and decidability of type checking, so that checking that a program proves a given proposition is decidable.

-In the proof assistant Coq, termination and productivity are enforced by a \textit{guard predicate} on fixpoints and cofixpoints respectively.
-For fixpoints, recursive calls must be \textit{guarded by destructors}; that is, they must be performed on structurally smaller arguments.
-For cofixpoints, corecursive calls must be \textit{guarded by constructors}; that is, they must be the structural arguments of a constructor.
+In proof assistants such as Coq, termination and productivity are enforced by a \emph{guard predicate} on fixpoints and cofixpoints respectively.
+For fixpoints, recursive calls must be \emph{guarded by destructors}; that is, they must be performed on structurally smaller arguments.
+For cofixpoints, corecursive calls must be \emph{guarded by constructors}; that is, they must be the structural arguments of a constructor.
 The following examples illustrate these structural conditions.